Trina0224/WalkingWithGod/docs/photo-keyword-library-draft.md

 9. `good shepherd` before `shepherd`
 10. `wedding rings` before `ring`

-## Open design questions
+## Confirmed design decisions

-1. Should violent or dark subjects (`sword`, `prison`, `death`, `serpent`) participate in the global no-match fallback, or only when explicitly present in the verse?
+1. Violent or dark subjects (`sword`, `prison`, `death`, `serpent`) are eligible only when explicitly present in the verse.
-2. Should location preference be appended to every selected query, or only to place-compatible subjects?
+2. The optional location is always appended as the final query term.
+Unsplash decides whether it affects the result.
+3. Query order is always primary noun, descriptors, then location: `lilies white Kyoto`.
-3. Should recently seen photo IDs be stored per browser, globally in Worker cache, or both?
+4. Recent photo IDs are not stored in the browser or Worker.
-4. Should the retry limit for duplicate photos be two or three additional Unsplash calls?
-5. Should the global fallback use every approved candidate or a smaller broadly safe subset?
+5. When Unsplash returns the currently displayed photo, retry at most two additional calls; compare only with the current photo ID.
+6. The global fallback runs only when no keyword matched and uses a broadly safe subset that excludes violent or dark subjects.